 Whether its data you capture from prospective clients or relating to the hundreds of CV’s you receive daily, as a recruiter you probably work with a range of sensitive personal data on an on-going basis.

 It’s likely, then, that you’ve heard of GDPR.
 But what exactly is GDPR?
-How will it affect you as a recruiter?
-We’re answering all this and more in our Guide to GDPR for Recruiters, below.
+How does it affect you as a recruiter?
+We've answered all this and more in our guide to GDPR for recruiters.

 What is GDPR?

 The General Data Protection Regulation (GDPR) came into play on the 25th May 2018 and was created by the EU to ensure that personal data protection legislation is unified and strengthened in relation to the newer ways that personal data is used.
 The UK will still be bound by the regulation despite Brexit.

 GDPR superseded the Data Protection Act 1998, and any organisation which ignores the regulations could be fined up to 4% of their annual global turnover or €20m – whichever is higher.
 Certainly reason to take note of GDPR and ensure that your organisation is compliant.

 Who does GDPR apply to?